 Cycling Thailand Day 2 – 50 Mile Riding – Sam Roi Yot Beach – Khlong Wan

 Day two cycling Thailand would be the true test of our mettle.
 Jenn has quite a few fears of bike touring that she had to overcome to get this here.
 Now, she would be on her longest day biking ever, after having ridden the day before on a rental bike.
-There are some pains that even the best Thai massage can’t fix for any price.
+She figured out a few tricks and tips for bike touring, but there are some pains that even the best Thai massage can’t fix for any price.
 I was feeling stoked from our conversation about the plans for the day that we discussed over dinner.
 We were going to visit one of Tick’s favorite temples, a national park, ride through an air force base and crank out seven miles on a highway in Thailand.
 Riding on the highway was one more thing on Jenn’s fear list.

 A twenty-mile day, followed by Thai massage and scrumptious dinner was the perfect opening day for a bike tour.
 We woke up feeling refreshed and ready to ride.
 After a short jaunt down the beach road, we turned inland.
 Signs everywhere advertised tours of Khao Sam Roi Yot National Park and Phraya Nakhon Cave.
 The park supports a few herds of wild elephants, but we didn’t see any as we were biking by.
 Before long, we reached Wat Hup Ta Khrot and pulled in.